jess-sys/DMRBridgeMQTT/README.md

 $ yarn start
 ```

 The specified `messageTopic` topic will be monitored.
 When a new message is received, A filename with the payload suffixed with ".wav" will be constructed.
 It will then try to load the file with this filename from the `soundFilesPath` directory.

+The filename should be lowercase, all non-alphanumeric characters are forbidden.
+Spaces will be replaced by dashes.

-If the file cannot be loaded, a message will be sent on the `controlTopic` topic.
+If the file cannot be loaded, then it'll try to create it using gtts (https://github.com/pndurette/gTTS).
+It will then store it under the previously defined format name.
+If the message can't be created, a message will be sent on the `controlTopic` topic.

 # Useless stuff (copyright)